damien and third party scholarships

 All Damien Scholarship requests or renewals must be submitted via Smart Aid on an annual basis by the deadlines sent out by the Financial Assistance Team for current families or Alumni Office for prospective students.
 Please note that this is a change in our terminology - what were formerly known as discounts are now considered scholarships.

-With the exception of the alumni and Catholic school scholarships, the other "in house" aid cannot be combined.
+With the exception of the alumni scholarship, other "in house" aid may not be combined.
 Damien's policy is to award families who qualify for multiple scholarships the greatest of the amounts.

 Damien Academic Scholarship